 Certain reclassifications have been made to the prior year's annual accounts to enhance comparability with the current year's annual accounts.
 As a result, certain line items have been amended in the statement of financial position and the related notes to the annual accounts.
 Comparative figures have been adjusted to conform to the current year's presentation.
-This change in presentation has no impact on Group Liabilities.
+The changes in presentation has no impact on Group Financial Statements.